-Relocate your installation to a different system by following the backup and restore instructions above.
+Relocate your installation to a different system by following the backing up and restoration instructions above.

 Upgrading from Python 2 to Python 3, Migrating from other databases to PostgreSQL

 2.5 Authentication

 2.5.1 User registration

 The default setup for Weblate is to use python-social-auth, a form on the website to handle registration of new users.
 After confirming their e-mail a new user can contribute or authenticate by using one of the third party services.